deeheber/Danielle-s-Blog/src/content/blog/Fargate-On-A-Budget.md

 It includes the following:

-1. A Fargate Spot instance behind an Application Load Balancer
+1. One Fargate Spot instance behind an Application Load Balancer
 2. Two EventBridge Scheduler schedules that turn the Fargate Spot instances on at a specified time and off at a specified time

-Disclaimer: other solutions exist, this is not the only way to accomplish this.
+Disclaimer: this is not the only way to accomplish this.

 ## Architecture Diagram and Example Code